kubero-dev/kubero-cli/README.md

 |                          # Can also be used to install Kubero on an existing cluster
-├── login (li)             # Log in to Kubero and save credentials ├── logout (lo)            # Log out from Kubero and remove saved credentials ├── clusters (cl)          # List Kubero cluster
+├── login (li)             # Log in to Kubero and save credentials ├── logout (lo)            # Log out from Kubero and remove saved credentials ├── remote (r)          # List Kubero cluster
 │   ├── create             # Create a cluster configuration
 │   ├── delete             # Delete a cluster configuration
 │   └── select             # Select a cluster
 ├── app (a)                # List Kubero apps
 │   ├── create             # Create an app
-│   ├── delete             # Delete an app
+│   └── delete             # Delete an app
-│   ├── iac:fetch          # Fetch an app as code configuration
-│   └── iac:up             # Deploy a app configuration (Infrastructure as Code)
 ├── pipeline (p)           # List Kubero pipelines
 │   ├── create             # Create a pipeline
-│   ├── delete             # Delete a pipeline
+│   └── delete             # Delete a pipeline
-│   ├── iac:fetch          # Fetch a pipeline as code configuration
-│   └── iac:up             # Deploy a pipeline configuration (Infrastructure as Code)
 ├── config                 # View available configurations
 │   ├── addons             # List addons
 │   ├── buildpacks         # List buildpacks